Miami Hurricanes baseball: Mark Light Field at Alex Rodriguez Park

 In 1971, Fraser's dream of building an elite on campus stadium began to take shape.
 George and Ethel Light came forward to support the project by making the initial donation to the stadium fund.
 Opening night for the brand new stadium came on February 16, 1973.
 A crowd of 4,235 watched as the Hurricanes defeated Florida State, 5–1.
 The Hurricanes thrilled the overflow crowd by executing a rare triple play in the win over the Seminoles.

 George and Ethel Light made a second donation in 1974, which was matched by other donors, in an effort to build permanent concrete seating at the new facility.
 The stadium was dedicated in 1977 and named for Light's son, Mark, who died of muscular dystrophy.
-Unfortunately, George Light didn't get to see the dedication of the stadium named for his son.
+George Light did not get to see the dedication of the stadium named for his son.
 He died in 1974 shortly after he and his wife made their second donation.

 As the program improved, the crowds began to grow.
 The Hurricanes set single season attendance records in nine of the stadium's first 10 seasons.
 In 1973, the program averaged 848 fans a game.
 By 1982 average attendance had skyrocketed to 3,217.
 Miami led the NCAA in average attendance for 5 straight seasons beginning in 1981.

 In 2003, New York Yankees third baseman Alex Rodriguez donated $3.9 million for stadium renovations.
 The stadium is now named in his honor.
 His donation, the largest ever to the Hurricanes' baseball program, aided in the building of a new clubhouse, weight room, training room, team meeting room, academic center, video room, press box and four VIP luxury suites.
 Other improvements in recent years included new dugouts and improved stadium lighting, restrooms and concession areas.